juliusfrost/juliusfrost.github.io/README.md

 ### About me

 I'm graduating May 2021 with a Computer Science Bachelors and Masters at Boston University.
-I do research in Deep Learning and Reinforcement and I'm really interested in the impact of AI on society.
+I do research in Deep Learning and Reinforcement Learning and I'm really interested in the impact of AI on society.
 I would love to work full time at a company tackling hard problems with AI!

 ### Publications